rainlanguage/dotrain/docs/variables/calloperand_1.md

 # Function callOperand()

-Constructs the operand for RainInterpreter's `CALL` opcode by packing 3 numbers into a single byte.
+Builds the operand for RainInterpreter's `CALL` opcode by packing 3 numbers into a single byte.

 <b>Signature:</b>